bullmoose20/MK-Docs/docs/komet/install/docker.md

 # Docker Walkthrough

-This article will walk you through getting Komet set up and running via Docker.
+This article will walk you through getting Kometa set up and running via Docker.
 It will cover:

 1. Installing Docker
 2. Retrieving the image